John Elk/The Image Bank/Getty images

 What is the life expectancy of solar panels in Oklahoma?

-Based on current industry norms, most solar panel warranties last between 25 and 30 years.
+Most solar panel warranties last between 25 and 30 years.
 However, proper care and maintenance may extend the life of your solar panels.
-However, many improved recycling technologies are being developed that could expand a solar panel’s value even beyond its useful life.
+Many improved recycling technologies are being developed to expand a solar panel’s value beyond its useful life.

 Are there disadvantages to using solar energy in Oklahoma?

-Two main disadvantages of going solar are the high upfront cost of buying solar and the incompatibility of a roof with solar panels due to structural or space limitations.
-However, it’s possible to reduce the cost of solar with incentives and with other space options like ground-mounted solar panels.
+Two main disadvantages of going solar are the high upfront cost of buying solar and potential roof incompatibility due to structural or space limitations.
+However, it’s possible to reduce installation costs with tax credits and incentives.

 How does solar power help the environment?

-Solar power is a form of green energy, meaning its production doesn’t emit greenhouse gases contributing to climate change as traditional electricity generation.
-Solar energy helps reduce individual carbon emissions that contribute to climate change, pollution, and poor air quality.
+Solar power is a form of green energy.
+Unlike traditional electricity generation, its production doesn’t emit greenhouse gases contributing to climate change.

 What percent of Oklahoma’s energy production is solar?

-Oklahoma currently gets 0.19% of its electricity from solar energy, enough to power 12,443 homes.
-However, this number is expected to increase significantly within five years.
-The solar energy industries association projects solar growth in Oklahoma by 2,214 MW over the next five years.
+Oklahoma currently gets 0.49% of its electricity from solar energy, enough to power 14,554 homes.
+However, this number is expected to increase significantly.
+SEIA projects solar growth in Oklahoma by 2,099 MW over the next five years.

 Is it better to buy or lease solar panels?

 Whether buying or leasing solar panels is better for you depends on your situation.
-It’s usually a better financial return to buy solar panels.
-However, leasing is a good option if you’re renting, planning to move soon, have HOA restrictions, or have other reasons you cannot purchase and install solar panels.
-In those cases, you can also consider solar sharing to access the benefits of solar without buying through community solar.
+You’ll usually get the best financial return by buying solar panels.
+If you cannot secure financing, you may want to consider leasing panels.
+You can also consider a subscription through community solar to access the benefits of solar without buying.